Skip to main content

 Registration is changing

-Registration is changing on 3 June 2024.
+Registration changed on 3 June 2024.

 I’m registered with the SSSC, will I need to apply again when the changes come into force?